solana-labs/solana/book/src/testnet-participation.md

 example, `validator.sh --dynamic-port-range 11000-11010 ...` will restrict the
 validator to ports 11000-11011.

+#### Limiting ledger size to conserve disk space
+By default the validator will retain the full ledger.
+To conserve disk space start the validator with the `--limit-ledger-size`, which will instruct the validator to only retain the last couple hours of ledger.

 ### Validator Monitoring
 When `validator.sh` starts, it will output a validator configuration that looks similar to: